MahnazHabibi/BreastCancer/Read_me.txt

 ==============

-The entry point of the code is the script SPNFSR.m
+The entry point of the code is the SPNFSR.m script

-To run the program, use the following arguments in the MATLAB command line:
+To run the script, use the following arguments in the MATLAB command line:

 "SPNFSR_Score = SPNFSR(k,N,W_initial,Alpha,Beta, All_Features);"

-You can also specify k > 0 and N > 0 values.
+You can specify k > 0 and N > 0.

 W_initial is defined randomly as a matrix (n*n).